Dance Little Rude Boy

-Dance Little Rude Boy is the penultimate single to be released by British rock band Ian Dury and the Blockheads.
+Dance Little Rude Boy is the penultimate single to be released, as a promo, by British rock band Ian Dury and the Blockheads.
 The single was recorded at RAK Studios when Dury was still able to perform.
 It was released after Dury's death, on East Central One / Ronnie Harris Records, in 2002.

 The song was one of two singles taken from the 2002 album Ten More Turnips from the Tip, (the other being "One Love" / "Ballad of the Sulphate Strangler").